lab1092/blender-manual_ja/manual/render/freestyle/viewmap.rst

 Crease Angle
-   If two adjacent faces form an angle less than the defined :guilabel:`Crease Angle`, the edge between them will be rendered when using :guilabel:`Crease` edge type selection in a line set.
+   If two adjacent faces form an angle less than the defined *Crease Angle*, the edge between them will be rendered when using *Crease* edge type selection in a line set.
-   The value also affects :guilabel:`Silhouette` edge type selection.
+   The value also affects *Silhouette* edge type selection.

 Culling
    Ignore the edges that are out of view (saves some processing time and memory,